Derivative-informed neural operator acceleration of geometric MCMC for infinite-dimensional Bayesian inverse problems: Reduced basis derivative-informed neural operator

 where $\Psi_r^{\normalfont\ignorespaces \text{KLE}}\in \HS(\R^{r},\scrM)$ is the linear decoder based on $\{\klebasis{j}\}_{j=1}^{r}$ as in \cref{eq:projector} and $\bdmc{G}_r$ is the optimal reduced mapping of $\bdmc{G}$ in \cref{eq:optimal_reduced_mapping}.
 Additionally, we have

-where $\{\disev{j}\}_{j=1}^{\infty}$ consists of decreasing eigenvalues of the expected ppGNH $\mathbb{E}_{M\sim\mu}[\calH(M)]$ in \cref{eq:jtj_eigenvalue}. \end{proposition}
+where $\{\disev{j}\}_{j=1}^{\infty}$ consists of decreasing eigenvalues of the expected ppGNH in \cref{eq:jtj_eigenvalue}. \end{proposition}

 Furthermore, universal approximation theories of neural networks can help us understand the expressiveness of the neural network architecture (e.g., width, breadth, and activation functions) used in reduced basis neural operator surrogates.
 An important question is the neural network size, measured by the size of the weight $d_{w}$, needed to achieve a given neural network error tolerance.
-Schwab and Zech \cite[Theorem 4.7]{schwab2023deep} establish exponential convergence in $L^2_{\mathcal{N}(\bzero,\bI_r)}(\R^r;\R)$ for approximating certain analytic functions by deep neural networks with the ReLU activation function.
-Their theoretical results can be directly applied to the neural network error in our setting by stacking $\R^{d_y}$ of these deep neural networks to form an output space of $\R^{d_y}$, given the optimal reduced mapping $\bdmc{G}_r$ is sufficiently regular.
+An exponential convergence in $L^2_{\mathcal{N}(\bzero,\bI_r)}(\R^r;\R)$ for approximating certain analytic functions by deep neural networks with the ReLU activation function is established by \citet[Theorem 4.7]{schwab2023deep}.
+Their theoretical results can be directly applied to the neural network error in our setting by stacking $\R^{d_y}$ of these deep neural networks to form an output space of $\R^{d_y}$, given that the optimal reduced mapping $\bdmc{G}_r$ is sufficiently regular.
 Using this construction, the convergence rate derived by Schwab and Zech is scaled linearly by $d_y$.